 7.4 Disclaimer.
 THE SOFTWARE AND SERVICES ARE PROVIDED “AS-IS” AND “AS-AVAILABLE.”
 EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREEMENT, TANGO DISCLAIMS ANY AND ALL REPRESENTATIONS OR WARRANTIES (EXPRESS OR IMPLIED, ORAL OR WRITTEN) WITH RESPECT TO THE SOFTWARE AND THE SERVICES PROVIDED UNDER THIS AGREEMENT, WHETHER ALLEGED TO ARISE BY OPERATION OF LAW, BY REASON OF CUSTOM OR USAGE IN THE TRADE, BY COURSE OF DEALING OR OTHERWISE, INCLUDING ANY AND ALL: (A) WARRANTIES OF MERCHANTABILITY; (B) WARRANTIES OF FITNESS OR SUITABILITY FOR ANY PURPOSE (WHETHER OR NOT TANGO KNOWS, HAS REASON TO KNOW, HAS BEEN ADVISED, OR IS OTHERWISE AWARE OF ANY SUCH PURPOSE); AND (C) WARRANTIES OF NONINFRINGEMENT OR CONDITION OF TITLE, AND (D) WARRANTIES THAT THE OPERATION OF THE SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE.
 IF TANGO PROVIDES ITS “SECURE BLUR” CONTENT REDACTION SERVICE TO CUSTOMER, CUSTOMER UNDERSTANDS THAT SECURE BLUR IS SOLELY INTENDED TO AID CUSTOMER’S EFFORTS IN REDACTING PERSONAL INFORMATION THAT MAY BE VISIBLE IN CONTENT, AND CUSTOMER IS SOLELY RESPONSIBLE FOR DETERMINING WHETHER PERSONAL INFORMATION HAS BEEN SUFFICIENTLY REDACTED FROM SUCH CONTENT.

 8.1 Customer Indemnity.
 Customer, at its sole expense, will defend Tango and its affiliates, directors, officers, employees, and agents (“Tango Indemnitees”) from and against any third-party claims, suits, actions or proceedings (each a “Claim”) and indemnify Tango Indemnitees from any related damages, payments, deficiencies, fines, judgments, settlements, liabilities, losses, costs, and expenses (including, but not limited to, reasonable attorneys’ fees, costs, penalties, interest and disbursements) (collectively, “Losses”) to the extent arising from or relating to (a) any negligence or willful misconduct by Customer or its affiliates, directors, officers, employees, or agents, or any other party acting on Customer’s behalf (the “Customer Indemnity Parties”); (b) any alleged or actual breach of Customer’s representations, warranties and obligations under this Agreement; (c) the use of the Software by Customer Indemnity Parties, including without limitation any claim by Customer’s employees or agents related to the use of the Software by Customer Indemnity Parties; and (d) any violation of applicable Laws and Orders by Customer Indemnity Parties.

 8.2 Procedures.
-The obligations of Customer to indemnify the Tango pursuant to Section 8 are conditioned upon the Tango: (a) giving prompt written notice of the Claim to Customer once Tango becomes aware of the Claim (provided that failure to provide prompt written notice to the Customer will only alleviate an Customer’s obligations under Section 8 to the extent that any associated delay materially prejudices or impairs the defense of the related Claims); (b) granting Tango the option to take sole control of the defense (including granting Tango the right to select and use counsel of its own choosing) and settlement of the Claim (except that the Tango’s prior written approval will be required for any settlement that reasonably can be expected to require an affirmative obligation of Tango); and (c) providing reasonable cooperation to the Tango and, at Tango’s request and expense, assistance in the defense or settlement of the Claim.
+The obligations of Customer to indemnify Tango pursuant to Section 8 are conditioned upon Tango: (a) giving prompt written notice of the Claim to Customer once Tango becomes aware of the Claim (provided that failure to provide prompt written notice to the Customer will only alleviate an Customer’s obligations under Section 8 to the extent that any associated delay materially prejudices or impairs the defense of the related Claims); (b) granting Customer the option to take sole control of the defense (including granting Customer the right to select and use counsel of its own choosing) and settlement of the Claim (except that Tango’s prior written approval will be required for any settlement that reasonably can be expected to require an affirmative obligation of Tango); and (c) providing reasonable cooperation to Customer and, at Customer’s request and expense, assistance in the defense or settlement of the Claim.

 TO THE EXTENT PERMITTED BY APPLICABLE LAW, (A) NEITHER PARTY WILL BE LIABLE FOR ANY LOSS OF PROFITS OR ANY INDIRECT, SPECIAL, INCIDENTAL, RELIANCE OR CONSEQUENTIAL DAMAGES OF ANY KIND, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY OR OTHERWISE, EVEN IF INFORMED OF THE POSSIBILITY OF SUCH DAMAGES IN ADVANCE; AND (B) EXCEPT FOR CUSTOMER’S OBLIGATION TO PAY THE FEES, A BREACH OF SECTION 4 (CONFIDENTIALITY) OR SECTION 5 (INTELLECTUAL PROPERTY RIGHTS), AND CUSTOMER’S INDEMNIFICATION OBLIGATIONS AS SET FORTH IN SECTION 8, EACH PARTY’S AGGREGATE LIABILITY TO THE OTHER PARTY WILL NOT EXCEED THE FEES ACTUALLY PAID BY CUSTOMER TO TANGO DURING THE TWELVE (12) MONTH PERIOD IMMEDIATELY PRECEDEING THE EVENT WHICH GAVE RISE TO SUCH LIABILITY.

-10.2 Termination.
-Notwithstanding Section 10.1, either Party may terminate this Agreement as follows: (a) if the other Party materially breaches this Agreement (including, without limitation, in the case of Customer, nonpayment of the Fees) and does not remedy such failure within thirty (30) days after its receipt of written notice of such breach (unless the breach is of a nature that is incapable of being cured, in which case the non-breaching Party may terminate this Agreement immediately upon written notice); (b) if the other Party terminates its business activities or becomes insolvent, admits in writing to inability to pay its debts as they mature, makes an assignment for the benefit of creditors, or becomes subject to direct control of a trustee, receiver or similar authority; (c) upon thirty (30) days’ written notice to the other Party, either Party may terminate this Agreement for convenience; or (d) as otherwise expressly set forth in this Agreement or an Order Form.
+10.2.2 Either Party may terminate this Agreement as follows: (a) if the other Party materially breaches this Agreement (including, without limitation, in the case of Customer, nonpayment of the Fees) and does not remedy such failure within thirty (30) days after its receipt of written notice of such breach (unless the breach is of a nature that is incapable of being cured, in which case the non-breaching Party may terminate this Agreement immediately upon written notice); (b) if the other Party terminates its business activities or becomes insolvent, admits in writing to inability to pay its debts as they mature, makes an assignment for the benefit of creditors, or becomes subject to direct control of a trustee, receiver or similar authority; or (c) as otherwise expressly set forth in this Agreement or an Order Form.

 11.1 Entire Agreement.
-This Agreement, including all exhibits to this Agreement, all of which are incorporated herein by reference, sets forth the entire agreement and understanding of the Parties relating to the subject matter hereof, and supersedes all prior or contemporaneous agreements, proposals, negotiations, conversations, discussions and understandings, written or oral, with respect to such subject matter and all past dealing or industry custom.
+This Agreement, including all exhibits to this Agreement and any Order Forms, all of which are incorporated herein by reference, sets forth the entire agreement and understanding of the Parties relating to the subject matter hereof, and supersedes all prior or contemporaneous agreements, proposals, negotiations, conversations, discussions and understandings, written or oral, with respect to such subject matter and all past dealing or industry custom.